Bettles, Alaska

-Bettles (Kk’odlel T’odegheelenh Denh in Koyukon; Atchiiniq in Iñupiaq) is a city in Yukon-Koyukuk Census Area, Alaska, United States.
+Bettles (Kk’odlel T’odegheelenh Denh; Atchiiniq) is a city in Yukon-Koyukuk Census Area, Alaska, United States.
 It is near Gates of the Arctic National Park and Preserve.
 The population was 23 at the 2020 census, up from 12 in 2010.
 It is the second smallest incorporated city in the state.

 History

 The original village was founded a mile southwest of the junction of the John & Koyukuk Rivers in the late 1890s during the Alaska Gold Rush and was named for Gordon C. Bettles, a newspaper man, Montana Silver prospector, and trader who established the trading post and community in 1898.
 A post office was established in 1901 and continued intermittently until 1956.
 Residents began relocating 5 mi east to Evansville, where the airstrip that serves the community today was built in World War II and is now used for commercial air service.
 The Hickel Highway was used to transport equipment and supplies to the North Slope for oil exploration, and to build the Dalton Highway, which is now used as a truck route to the oilfields.
 The old village was largely abandoned and the New Bettles was carved out of Evansville and was incorporated in 1985.